SomeRic001/Map-Havoc/README.md

 Optimized for Performance: Smooth gameplay with efficient resource management.

 Controls
-Movement: Use arrow keys or WASD to move your character.
+Movement: Use WASD to move your character.

-Shooting: Use spacebar or mouse to shoot.
+Shooting: Use mouse to shoot.

 Powerups: Automatically applied when collected.